 My expertise is in English and American literature, U.S and world history, politics, philosophy and education.
 These days I read a lot of economics writers.
 My freelance articles on education and politics have appeared in 20 publications, including The Reader, Chicago Sun-Times and Chicago Tribune.

 My expertise is in English and American literature.
 U.S and world history, politics, philosophy and education.
+I'm a tutor, teacher and published writer with degrees in English from Harvard (BA), Yale (MAT) and the University of California at Berkeley (PhD).

 Like my father before me, who taught English at Yale for over 40 years, I'm an English teacher.
 From him I learned that the study of the English language and of literature written in English is both a window on the world and a window into the self.
 We are what we read.